magomimmo/modern-cljs/doc/tutorial-19.md

 When you start using a lib implemented by others, you can easily end up with few misunderstandings of its use or even with some unexpected issues.
-In these cases, the first thing you should do is to browse and read its documentation.
-As you now, one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which you still have to grasp.
+In these cases the first thing you should do is to browse and read its documentation.
+As you now one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which you still have to grasp.